MIDFIELDR/midfieldr/README.md

 **R ecosystem**.
 Internally, midfieldr and midfielddata use a data.table syntax and structure.
-Thus data frames returned by midfieldr functions and the practice data sets are of class “data.frame” and “data.table.”
+Thus data frames returned by midfieldr functions and the practice data sets are of class “data.table.”
 In general the midfieldr vignettes use the following packages:

 -   midfieldr
 -   midfielddata